samkisamki/our-site-v2-LTS/README.md

 eg. techforbetter.foundersandcoders.com redirects to foundersandcoders.com/techforbetter

-1. Clone the repo and make a branch for your changes
+1. Clone the repo and make a branch for your changes.
-2. Go to the file '\_redirects' in the static folder
+2. Go to the file '\_redirects' in the static folder.
-3. Follow the pattern you can see there for the techforbetter redirect; you should end up with 4 lines (this covers the cases of https://www, https://, http://www and http://)
+3. Follow the pattern you can see there for the techforbetter redirect; you should end up with 4 lines (this covers the cases of https://www, https://, http://www and http://).
 4. Add, commit and make a pull request with your changes.

 # Thank you for reading!